Healthdirect Free Australian health advice you can count on.

 An MRI is a very safe procedure, but there are some things you should consider before the scan.

-You must lie still in a confined space, which some people find difficult.
+You must lie still in a small space, which some people find hard.
 It can last as little as 10 minutes, but most are longer.
 An MRI scan can last as long as 2 hours or more.

-If you are afraid of small or enclosed spaces, make sure you tell the doctor first.
-It may be possible for you to have medication to keep you calm during the scan.
-Sometimes you will be able to take a CD or DVD into the scan with you to keep you occupied.
+If you are afraid of small or tight spaces, make sure you tell the doctor first.
+You may be able to have medicines to keep you calm during the scan.
+Sometimes you will be able to take a CD or DVD into the scan with you to keep your mind busy.
 Young children and babies may need a general anaesthetic to keep them still.

 Some people cannot have an MRI, for example, people with a pacemaker or certain implants.
 This is because metal interacts with the magnet and can cause serious harm to the patient.